Report on

 front and on the sides.
 A check was made that the long sides were straight and

 the corners at right angles.
+The

-The inside and outside of the case walls
+inside and outside of the case walls were traced along the bottom.
+Because a

-were traced along the bottom.
-Because a long side curved, only the corners were
+long side curved, only the corners were traced.
+When the case walls were

-traced.
-When the case walls were removed from the bottom the correct cuts could
+removed from the bottom the correct cuts could be made with a straightedge.

 First the spinel was screwed to the